-8 essential tips to protect plants from frost, according to garden experts
+8 essential tips to protect plants from frost, recommended by garden experts

-Follow our expert-approved guidance to preserve your plants and protect lawns during winter frosts
+Follow our expert-approved guidance to preserve your plants and protect lawns during impending winter frosts

-While a silver frosting looks gorgeous in our gardens the reality of frost on the ground is not so magical.
+While gardens can look gorgeous under a cover of silver frosting the reality of frost is not so magical.
 In order to protect plants from frost during the winter months experts reveal the essential tasks to tackle.

-Now you've stopped cutting the grass for the year it's important to undertake a number of other key jobs to give your best plants a better chance of staying healthy during bracing winter temperatures and harsher living conditions.
-Particularly frost, which has the potential to kill plants, cause damage to lawns and stunt the growth of any fledgling shrubbery.
+Similar to protecting your garden from heavy rain it's important to undertake several key jobs to give your best plants a better chance of staying healthy during bracing winter temperatures and harsher living conditions.
+Particularly frost, which has the potential to kill plants, causing damage to lawns and stunting the growth of any fledgling shrubbery.

 Follow these essential winter lawn care tips and practical garden chores checklist to protect your plants and keep your plot in the best possible condition throughout the cold, wet and frosty winter months.